JordanllHarper/naive_bayes-py/README.md

 ### Common arguments

-- `-s` `--stopwords` - `.txt` file of the words you want the algorithm to filter out.
+- `-s` `--stopwords` (string) - path to a `.txt` file of the words you want the algorithm to filter out.
 This isn't required but is highly recommended for more realistic predictions.
-- `--codec` - the codec to apply when reading the CSV file.
+- `--codec` (string) - the codec to apply when reading the CSV file.
 Defaults to `utf-8`.
-- `--bias` - the bias the algorithm will apply to each entry.
+- `--bias` (float) - the bias the algorithm will apply to each entry.
 In practice, this will increase the count of a given entry by this amount.
 Defaults to `1.`
-- `--datacolumn` - the column in the CSV input that specifies the "data" of the entry.
+- `--datacolumn` (int) - the column in the CSV input that specifies the "data" of the entry.
 For instance, in the `emails.csv` file, this column is the "text" column with the spam email contents.
 Defaults to `0` (the first column).
-- `--classcolumn` - the column in the CSV input that specifies the "classification" of the entry.
+- `--classcolumn` (int) - the column in the CSV input that specifies the "classification" of the entry.
 For instance, in the `emails.csv` file, this column is the "spam" column with the email classification.
 Defaults to `1` (the second column).

 ### train-test arguments

-- `-d` `--data` - the path to the data source that will be split into training and test data.
+- `-d` `--data` (string) - the path to the data source that will be split into training and test data.
-- `--split` - the split to apply to the data source in CSV format.
+- `--split` (float) - the split to apply to the data source in CSV format.
 E.g. give a value of `50` for an 50% split of training and test data.
 Default is `80` (80% training to 20% test split).

 ### manual arguments